 Many of the officers of the Italian Patent and Trademark Office are also working from remote to ensure the functionality of the system.
 Given that the majority of activities may be carried out online, we do not expect significant impact on IP matters.

 On 17 March 2020, the Italian Government issued a further decree (so called "Cura Italia", in English "Heal Italy") adopting additional measures to contain the spread of COVID-19.
 As far as administrative proceedings are concerned, the decree has established a stay of any deadlines falling from 23 February to 15 April 2020.
-Moreover, the decree provided that any "certificates, permits, authorizations or other deeds" issued by Italian Authorities expiring between 31 January 2020 and 15 April 2020 will stay into force until 15 June 2020.
+Moreover, the decree provided that any "certificates, permits, authorizations or other deeds" issued by Italian Authorities expiring between 31 January 2020 and 15 April 2020 will stay in force until 15 June 2020.

 *Considering the new piece of law, the Italian Patent and Trademark Office further clarified its official position as to the management on its deadlines, indicating that also the mandatory deadlines running in opposition proceedings are now stayed until 15 April 2020.